tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 y = 2
 ```

-As a flat stream of tokens, we have:
+After lexing, we get a flat stream of tokens:

 ```haskell
 { x = 2 + 2 ; y = 2 }
 ```

-But, there's actually a nested nature to this code.
-A better way of looking at this would be:
+But this flat representation fails to capture the *nested*
+nature of this snippet.
+A better representation would be something like:

 ```haskell
 (